carroll-tech/data-project-example/infrastructure/networking/setup.md

 2. Verify that IAP is enabled for the backend services
 3. Check that the OAuth client is properly configured
 4. Test access with different organization members

+### Troubleshooting IAP Brand Issues

+If you encounter issues with the IAP brand:

+1. **Verify Brand Format**:
+   - Ensure the brand name is in the correct format: `projects/PROJECT_NUMBER/brands/BRAND_ID`
+   - The PROJECT_NUMBER is numeric and different from your project ID

+2. **Check Permissions**:
+   - Ensure your user account has the `roles/iap.admin` role
+   - This is required to view and manage IAP brands

+3. **Verify Brand Existence**:
+   - Use the gcloud CLI to list existing brands:
+     ```bash
+     gcloud iap oauth-brands list --project=YOUR_PROJECT_ID
+     ```
+   - If no brands are listed, you may need to create one manually

+4. **OAuth Client Creation**:
+   - If the brand exists but you're having issues with the OAuth client:
+     - You can create the OAuth client manually in the Google Cloud Console
+     - Then update the `github_oauth_client_id` and `github_oauth_client_secret` variables

 ## Required Permissions